Transfer news: Leeds eye-up move for Barcelona midfielder Rafinha

 Leeds United are ‘knocking on the door’ for Barcelona midfielder Rafinha according to a report from Spanish publication Sport.es.

-Rafinha’s future is set to be away from Barcelona and the 27-year-old spent last season on loan at La Liga side Serie A. He is expected to leave the club this summer.
+Rafinha’s future is set to be away from Barcelona and the 27-year-old spent last season on loan at La Liga side Celta Vigo.
+He is expected to leave the club this summer.

 Leeds United are knocking on Barcelona's door to sign Rafinha, and talks have started for the Brazilian midfielder.
 Barça want 16 million euros for Rafinha, who dreams of playing in the same league as his brother Thiago. [sport] pic.twitter.com/BUpdntLYt4